Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV/README.md

 2. To continue familiarising with **advanced tools** useful to run distribution network studies involving DERs.
 You will continue using [OpenDSS](https://www.epri.com/pages/sa/opendss) via the [dss_python](https://github.com/dss-extensions/dss_python) module.
 And, to guide you, all will be done using a notebook on [Jupyter Notebook](https://jupyter.org/).

 ## Run Part 2
-To make the most of Part 2, you should have completed [Part 1](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-1-AdvancedToolsLV). and, of course, be familiar with [OpenDSS for Beginners and the modelling of distribution networks and DERs](https://sites.google.com/view/luisfochoa/research-tools).
+To make the most of Part 2, you should have completed [Part 1](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-1-AdvancedToolsLV).

 Choose one of the options below to run Part 2.